2015 Tim Russert Photography Contest:

 - For JCU Faculty and Staff: No prizes will be given in this category, but photos will be displayed with the student photos.

-Photos will be displayed in the O’Malley Center Atrium the last two weeks of the semester.
-Then, photos will be displayed in the Tully Atrium of the Library during the last two weeks of May and the month of June.
+Contest photos will be displayed in the O’Malley Center Atrium the last two weeks of the semester.
+Then, the collection will be exhibited in the Tully Atrium of the Library during the last two weeks of May and the month of June.

 Winning photos will be permanently displayed in the Russert Department and on our website.
-Winners will be notified by email by April 21 if their work has won.
-A ceremony and display will open April 24 in the O’Malley Center Atrium at 5 p.m.
+Contestants will be notified by email by April 17th if their work has won.
+A ceremony and display will open April 21st in the O’Malley Center Atrium at 5 p.m.
 Winners are expected to attend; all entrants are invited.

 For further information contact Mary E. Beadle, Chair of the Tim Russert Department, at firstname.lastname@example.org.

-Tim Russert loved his family and he loved John Carroll.
+Tim Russert loved John Carroll.
 He loved the community spirit where everyone looked out for each other.
-This year’s photography contest theme is inspired by Tim Russert’s ideas about the importance of community.
+This year’s photography contest theme is again inspired by Tim Russert’s ideas about the importance of community.